Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 ### 🧠 AI-Powered Intelligent Recruiter Assistant:

-An explainable AI system for semantic resume matching, hybrid candidate ranking, and recruiter-facing insights — designed to reduce manual screening effort, eliminate keyword bias, and improve candidate discovery.
+An explainable AI system for semantic resume matching, hybrid candidate ranking, and recruiter-facing insights — designed to reduce manual screening effort and time to fill, eliminate keyword bias, and improve quality of hire.

 ### 🚀 Business Problem: